zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Gameplay Guide/importanthotkeys.md

 ### V while riding a horse

 - Quickly dismount your horse from behind into a combat-ready state.
+- This can be changed in the Immersive Horses MCM

+### U while riding a horse

+- Toggle trot/walk, changing the speed of the horse independently from CAPSLK
-- This can be changed in the Immersive Horses MCM,
+- This can be changed in the Immersive Horses MCM

 ## Misc